bueltge/addquicktag/readme.txt

 **Versions before WordPress 3.0**

 If you wish to use this plugin with an older version of WordPress, please use an older version of this plugin, older than version 2.0.0 - you find old versions in the [repo](http://wordpress.org/extend/plugins/addquicktag/download/).
 Anyway, I will not support this version.
-The plugin version 2.0.0 and newer are rewrites, that use all new possibilties of the WordPress Core that are not available in WordPress versions before 3.x.
+The plugin version 2.0.0 and newer are rewrites, that use all new possibilities of the WordPress Core that are not available in WordPress versions before 3.x.

 == Screenshots ==